Is e-learning a temporary phenomenon?

 - Was every trainer really as knowledgeable as you would have expected and as engaging as you would have liked?

-- Did you have questions but by the time you’d worked out how to express them the class had moved on?
+- By the time you’d worked out how to express your question, had the class moved on?

 Obviously, there can be a big gap between the best and the ‘not so good’ in classroom training but how rare are the situations I’ve just described?